aws-samples/small-files-archiving-solution/README.md

 __small file archiving solution__ is aimed to transfer millions of files into Amazon S3 efficiently aggregating small files into big tarfiles.
 This application supports not only trasnferring but also searching original file and restore it individually.
 This feature will help user reduce cloud storage cost reducing PUT request cost, and transfer to cloud faster than transferring original files.

 ### Features
-- Aggregating files on on-premise storage, and generating tarfiles and uploading to S3 directly
+- Aggregating files on on-premises storage, and generating tarfiles and uploading to S3 directly
 - Providing manifest files which is including tarfile, subset file, date, file size, first block, last block, md5
-- Finding tarfiles which includes specific subset file by condition, such as filename, date, duration
+- Finding tarfiles which includes specific subset file by condition, such as filename, date range.
 - Retrieving subset file itself from a tarfile in S3 using [byte-range](https://docs.aws.amazon.com/whitepapers/latest/s3-optimizing-performance-best-practices/use-byte-range-fetches.html)
 - Generating tarfiles from input file, instead of scanning filesystem
 - GUI based operation, which is based on streamlit